Bihari Mauritians: Social stratification

-Though the island is divided on ethnic and religious grounds, 'Hindu' Mauritians follow a number of original custom and tradition, quite different from those seen in the Indian subcontinent.
+Though the island is divided on ethnic and religious grounds, Hindu Mauritians follow a number of original custom and tradition, quite different from those seen in the Indian subcontinent.
 The Indian Brahminical caste structure is based on the varna system, which categorizes society into four main groups: Brahmins, Kshatriyas, Vaishyas, and Shudras.
-Within this system, Brahmins (referred to as Maraz), Kshatriyas (referred to as Babujee), and Vaishyas (referred to as Vaish) are classified as "grand nasyon" or high castes.
+Within this system, Brahmins (referred to as Maraz), Kshatriyas (referred to as Babujee), and Vaishyas (referred to as Vaish) are classified as high castes.
 These groups correspond to the Hindu concept of dvija, or "twice-born."
-The remaining two lower castes are classified as Shudras and Dalits, referred to in Mauritius as Ravived and commonly known as “ti nasyon” or low castes.
+In some contexts, Vaishyas may also be considered intermediary castes.
+The low castes are classified as Shudras and Dalits (outside the varna system), the latter referred to in Mauritius as Ravived.
 This classification can pertain to individuals, neighborhoods, or religious shrines.
-In some contexts, Vaishyas may also be considered intermediary castes.